AvdheshNigam/radom-user-api/README.md

-# HTML RESPONSIVE TASK
+# HTML RESPONSIVE LAYOUT
-## Flexbox Header and footer is fixed and body part is scrollabe.
+# Flexbox Header and footer is fixed and body part is scrollabe.

 ## Nabar is responsive and Mobile first.

-# `Grid is responsive and fluid desgin`
+## `Grid is responsive and fluid desgin`

 ## `HTML5, SCSS and Javascript`